inet-framework/inet-tutorials/visualization/doc/step10.md

+---
+layout: page
-@page step10 Step 10 - Displaying transmissions and receptions
+title: Step 10.
+Displaying transmissions and receptions

-@nav{step9,step11}
+tutorial: Visualization
+---

-@section s10goals Goals
+## Goals

 It can be useful to have a visual clue about which nodes are currently transmitting or receiving a signal.
 In this step we visualize nodes' transmission and reception states.